infotroph/ggplotTicks/README.md

 ggplotTicks
 ============

-Put scale ticks on all four sides on a ggplot by copying axes from bottom to top and left to right.
+Provides a single<sup>*</sup> function `mirror.ticks` that puts scale ticks on all four sides on a ggplot by copying axes from bottom to top and left to right.
+Think of this as a replacement for the panel grid; it is not a way of adding multiple scales to the same plot.

-Think of this as a replacement for the panel grid, not a way of adding multiple scales to the same plot.
+Note that mirroring converts the plot from a ggplot object to a gtable, so build the whole plot first and then call `mirror.ticks` as the last transformation before plotting.

-Note that this function converts the plot from a ggplot object to a gtable, so build the whole plot first and then call mirror-ticks as the last transformation before plotting.
+<sup>*</sup>Plus a helper function or two, but these may or may not ever be useful outside of `mirror.ticks`.

 ## Installation: